Geert-Jan77/sidecutters/doc/Display.md

 # Display

-The aim of this document is displaying all items real size on the monitor, scale 1:1 We define the vertical resolution in pixels per mm and the horizontal resolution in pixels per mm.
+The aim of this document is displaying all items real size on the monitor, scale 1:1 We define the resolution in pixels per mm.
 Possible choices for the display depend on the pixel width and height.

 | Display Diagonal (inch) | Display width (pixel) | Display height (pixel) | Display width (mm) | Display height (mm) | Resolution (pixel/mm) | Ratio |
 |-------------------------|-----------------------|------------------------|--------------------|---------------------|-----------------------|-------|